sabinbaniya/discord-documentation/docs/privacy-policy.md

 Becca collects the following data for the following purposes:

+### Server Command Tracking

+- `Server ID`: Becca uses the server ID to associate the data with your server.
+- `Server Name`: Becca uses the server name to render the data.
+- `Server Avatar`: Becca uses the server avatar to render the data.
+- `Command Counts`: Becca keeps a global count of the number of times any command has been used in your server.

 ### Level System

 - `User ID`: Becca uses your Discord user ID to identify you and associate the database record with your account.